Tell Tweini: Classical Age

 installations found in Field A and B, albeit on a very limited scale, refer to the Hellenistic, Roman and Byzantine periods.

 Archaeology

 The site consists of a tell, 350 meters by 290 meters, with a height 15-20 meters above the surrounding plain.

 Beginning in 1999, Tell Tweini was investigated by a Syro-Belgian interdisciplinary team led by Michel al-Maqdissi, Joachim Bretschneider and Karel Van Lerberghe.

-The Syrian team worked in Field B while the Belgian team worked in Fields A and C.

-Major discoveries include a Phoenician sanctuary, a large communal tomb from the end of the Middle Bronze Age containing 58 human remains, a large city wall, several domestic and public structures from the Iron Age I-II and multiple small finds.
+The Syrian team worked in Field B while the Belgian team worked in Fields A and C. Major discoveries include a Phoenician sanctuary, a large communal tomb from the end of the Middle Bronze Age containing 58 human remains, a large city wall, several domestic and public structures from the Iron Age I-II and multiple small finds.
 Excavations ended in 2010, interrupted by of local condition but work on the findings continue.
 Finds from the Middle Bronze II period included cylinder seals, stamp seals, and clay sealings.

+Diet

+A study on the diet of the Bronze inhabitants of Tell Tweini reveals that their diet was similar to the modern Mediterranean diet, primarily consisting of grains, grapes, olives, and small amounts of meat and dairy.
+Archaeologists from the University of Leuven and the University of Tübingen used isotopic analysis on various remains to understand the food chain and agricultural practices of that time.
+The findings indicate that during the Middle Bronze Age (2000 to 1600 BC), the local diet was mainly composed of plant-based foods.
+However, the presence of sheep, goats, and cattle remains suggests that meat and dairy were also part of their diet, albeit occasionally.